 Eligible recipients of personal budgets, such as direct payments, who can manage their care through our app.

-Encourages independence and enables service users to take control of their care.
 Families can accept carer matches, update their care needs and manage their invoices – ideal for direct payments holders.

 Your organisation will get a single point of contact – an Account Manager you know and trust.
-Someone who understands your local requirements and works with you to tailor a bespoke solution.

 Let’s reinvent what it means to age